-If Condition Result Possibility If past simple would + base verb Imaginary / unlikely present or future actions I had the time, I would learn Italian.
-I don't have the time, so I'm not going to learn Italian.
-I won the lottery, I would travel around the world.
+IF Condition Time Result Possibility past simple present would + base verb impossible If I had the time, I would learn Italian.
+I don't have the time, so I'm not going to learn Italian. past simple future would + base verb unlikely If I won the lottery, I would travel around the world.
 There's a very small chance of winning the lottery, so the trip is unlikely